 Understand What Marketing Activities are working and What Aren’t!

-Without understanding which marketing activities are working and which are not – you are wasting time and money by trying to cover all bases!
+Without understanding which marketing activities are working and which are not – you are wasting time and money by trying to cover all bases as you are unable to find ways for how to check website performance!
 Instead of doubling up on your profitable channels your budget is being spent across profit and nonprofit segments!
 Use the data to focus on your profitable areas and improving the bad.

 Understand Consumer Trends